 Similar to our being set free from sin, yet we still sin, we have been set free from the curse of sickness – yet we still get sick.
 Nevertheless, we must approach being sick the same way we approach having sinned.
 That is, we must first come boldly to the throne of grace to obtain the healing (for deliverance from infection, disease, etc.) and/or miracle (for the restoration of something that is damaged or missing) that we require.

 God may choose to supernaturally deliver us from our condition immediately.
-Again, it is more probable that He will have us work through steps (John 9:7) to obtain what is needed, and that typically involves the medical profession.
-This means we should pray for the doctors and nurses to have the wisdom of God to know what to do, the medicine would be blessed to cause no harm, and efficient to accomplish the desired outcome, etc.
+Again, it is more probable that He will have us work through steps (John 9:7) to obtain what is needed, typically involving the medical profession.
+This means we should pray for the doctors and nurses to have the wisdom of God to know what to do, the medicine would be blessed to cause no harm, and effectual to accomplish the desired outcome, etc.

-Healing today for the Christian can be by God’s miraculous power alone (1), the medical profession, or both.
+Healing today for the Christian can be by God’s miraculous power alone (1), by God through the medical field (which is given by God), or a combination of the two.
 The issue is not which one of these we seek but rather which one we seek first!
-That is, Jesus the Great Physician who is God!
+That is, Jesus, the Great Physician who is God!
 (Matthew 9:12,13.
 Mark 2:17)

 But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 (Matthew 6:33 ESV)